rolandholik/Quixote/Documentation/tsem.rst

 a sealed state and any subsequent violations to the model will result in a violating process being placed in untrusted status.
-The characteristics of the violating event will be registered in the forensics trajectory for the model, for use in subsequent evaluation of the violating event and/or model refinement.
+The characteristics of the violating event will be registered in the forensics trajectory for the model for use in subsequent evaluation of the violating event and/or model refinement.

 Process and Platform Trust Status
 =================================